The purpose of the Worship Commission is to lead the community to "full, conscious, and active participation" in the liturgy of the Church.

 - RESPONSIBILITIES INCLUDE: Set up, coordination, and monitoring of liturgy and ministers, sound, lights, air conditioning, fire alarms, etc. during Sunday Mass.
 A team of people is needed for each Mass time.

 - TIME COMMITMENT/MEETINGS: Training will take place before ministry starts.
-A volunteer will serve at Mass once a month.
-20-30 ministers are needed for this ministry.
+A volunteer will serve at Mass approximately once a month.

 A ministry that is responsible for the set up and the coordination of liturgical ministries at funerals.